RyanYueChun/redux-essentials-example-social-media-feed-app/README.md

 1. Clone the basis posts-app with : `git clone https://github.com/reduxjs/redux-essentials-example-app`.
 2. `npm install` to install the tools for the project.
 3. Create `src/features/posts/postsSlice.js` file and folders.
-4. Do the rest of the tutorial `https://redux.js.org/tutorials/essentials/part-3-data-flow`
+4. Do the rest of the tutorial `https://redux.js.org/tutorials/essentials/part-3-data-flow`.
-5. Do the rest of the tutorial `https://redux.js.org/tutorials/essentials/part-4-using-data`
+5. Do the rest of the tutorial `https://redux.js.org/tutorials/essentials/part-4-using-data`.

+# Notes

+1. To add a new page in an app : create the Component; add a Route with a URL to it in App.js; add the Links with this new URL in another Component to go to this new one; add a Link with the homepage URL in the Navbar to go back or something similar eventually.